-In the world of live production, most have come to rely on their obvious senses when analyzing what’s going on: How does the audio sound?
+In the world of live church production, most rely on their obvious senses when analyzing what’s going on.
+How does the audio sound?
 Aren’t the lights beautiful?
 Is the video style enhancing the vibe onstage?
 How does this song make me feel?

-Although it’s certainly gratifying, and perhaps even fun, to determine our success based on these mostly visible senses, I contend that the invisible side (read unseen), is far more important, and is perhaps one of the most ignored.
+It’s certainly gratifying, and perhaps even fun, to determine our success based on these mostly visible senses.
+But I contend that the invisible side (read unseen), is far more important, and is perhaps one of the most ignored.

 For me, this invisible side is comprised of systems, processes, maintenance, equipment, skill-sets, and even attitude.
 These invisible elements are what comprise the basis for the visible, or tangible side, to come into existence in the first place.

 We’ve spent many years at Church on the Move, establishing invisible procedures to deal with almost every situation we may encounter in a live production event.

 Prepare for failure: human, technical, act of God, whatever.
 But I thought we were supposed to avoid failure?
 How in the world do we prepare for failure when we’re not supposed to fail?
 Become a fatalist?
 Adopt an overly morbid outlook?